 Lateral flow detection (LFD)

 The lateral flow detection is a form of an immunoassay on a strip to detect the presence or absence of the analyte in a sample.
 Often they are called “dipstick”-tests.
 At first a pre-conditioned strip will be wetted.
-Now the extracted sample will be applied and after running the strip will be detected visual or with a special reader (Figure 7).
+Now the extracted sample will be applied and after running the strip will be detected visualy or with a special reader (Figure 7).